mousepawmedia/devdocs/source/network/nextcloud.rst

     most convenient to place uploaded work into a folder and share it with your entire department, using the department's group name.

+Alternatively, you can also click :guilabel:`Share Link` to create a sharing link that you can provide to anyone with Nextcloud access.
+Anyone with this link will have the permissions you assign from the menu (three dots) to the right of the share link.

 ..  _nextcloud_files_details:

 File Details and Versions
 -----------------------------------

-The right pane of te Files app allows you to control details about each folder and file.
+The right pane of the Files app allows you to control details about each folder and file.
 If you don't see this pane, click the Menu button (the three dots) on the item's row in the center pane, and select :guilabel:`Details`.

 At the top, you can see the file name, size, and date modified.
-You can set tags by clicking the :guilabel:`Tags` button.
-Type in the :guilabel:`Collaborative tags` box to search existing tags.
-You can also type a new tag name and press :kbd:`Enter` to create one.

 The :guilabel:`Activities` tab shows the history of the file.

-..  note:: Any action attributed to "remote user" is due to a bug in the
-    Office app.
-You can view more revision information in that app.
+The :guilabel:`Checksum` generates checksums, so you can verify that a file has not changed.

 The :guilabel:`Comments` section allows you to discuss the item with other users.